b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 &nbsp;

+### Mythology
+Assuming this story is heavily embellished&mdash;and all I can really offer is speculation&mdash;I'd call our attention back to an earlier section in these notes: *what was the point of this story*, assuming it was all true?
+Are we meant to keep our composure in the face of certain death, as Nelson had, because we understand Christ's atonement?
+Are we meant to always be conscientious of our worthiness and moral standing before God's judgment?
+Was the story meant to underscore how the "real" achievements in life are contingent upon temple ordinances, therefore we should set our sights there? ...
+All of the above?

+&nbsp;

+Under close examination, this story seems to have been reduced from "inevitable chaotic death" to "oh whoops, one of my engines stopped, we better land in that airport behind us in case things get out of hand."
+Is that bad?
+If the pretense of the story is impending doom, and that pretense does not hold up under scrutiny, is the message diminished?
+If our narrator was not in danger, was danger the catalyst for his introspection?

+I'll approach this question from another angle: I could describe to you a near-death experience where I was an accosted by a [laser-shooting dinosaur](https://youtu.be/CRIwJRutl4Q?si=mDi5UWqY3GAVk9YN&t=20), narrowly escaping with my life, but it really made me think about how important identity theft protection is.
+The "moral" of this hypothetical, fabricated story is good advice, even if the context is nonsense.

+Therein lies the value that I see in [[True#Mythology|mythology]].
+I've got some notes on it in that link, but the take-home message is that fiction can still have value— truthfulness is not a precondition for value.
+Was this story of Nelson surviving a flame-engulfed plane crashing into a field all a myth?
+If it was intended to be presented as myth, it could still hold value.
+But instead it is presented as objective truth that falls apart under scrutiny, and so I will argue that its value is tarnished.

+&nbsp;

 ## Extra reading:
-- [Piper PA-31 Navajo](https://en.wikipedia.org/wiki/Piper_PA-31_Navajo), Wikipedia &mdash; The plane in question
+- [Piper PA-31 Navajo](https://en.wikipedia.org/wiki/Piper_PA-31_Navajo), Wikipedia — The plane in question
-- [Investigating Old "Incident"](https://www.pilotsofamerica.com/community/threads/investigating-old-incident.133551/), Pilots of America forum &mdash; looks to be a forum where aeronautics enthusiasts & hobbyists connect over their shared interest.
+- [Investigating Old "Incident"](https://www.pilotsofamerica.com/community/threads/investigating-old-incident.133551/), Pilots of America forum — looks to be a forum where aeronautics enthusiasts & hobbyists connect over their shared interest.
 In 2021, a new user comes in to present Nelson's story for a smell-check from folks with more experience and knowledge, to see if it sticks out as suspicious to them.
 Verdict seems to be "yeah, it's plausible, but probably embellished."